zleehomc/hadoop/readme.md

 ```
 Algorithm 2 anchor-selection (G1, G2)
+Require: two graphs G1 and G2;
+Ensure: a list of matched anchor pairs A;

 1: compute the similarity matrix S;
 2: A ← ∅; S1 ← ∅; S2 ← ∅;